This article may contain compensated links. Please read disclaimer for more info.

 Dunkirk (Dunkerque), the northernmost city of France just 10km west of the border with Belgium boasts a number of attractions that make this itself a destination rather than just a ferry port.

 Widely known as the scene of an incredible evacuation of over 330,000 British and French soldiers during World War II the town of course has military and maritime connections.
-The fabulous and recently refurbished Operation Dynamo Museum is one particular highlight but do also head to the town’s harbour area.
+The fabulous and recently refurbished Operation Dynamo Museum is one particular highlight but do also head to the town’s harbor area.

 Dunkirk also boasts the magnificent 4km long Malo Les Bains beach and adjacent Digue de Mer promenade.
 Linking Dunkirk to the neighboring village of Leffrinckoucke these are perfect for family days out, followed by a hearty meal in one of the many splendid restaurants and a leisurely stroll.
 For the more active these are also ideal for cycle rides or even sailing and kitesurfing.